-Imagine how blown away I was when I corresponded with Dr. Popper’s publisher, preparing for the book review.
+Imagine how blown away I was when I corresponded with Dr. Popper’s publisher, preparing for the review of her book.
 I asked if I could send out a few questions to Dr. Popper.
-“Sure,” I was told.
+“Sure,”she said.

 “Do you think we could do a phone interview instead,” I ventured to ask, “so she would not have to waste her time typing up answers?”
-“Sure,” I was told again.
+“Sure,” she said again.

 We cover a wide range of topics.
 I guarantee that some of Dr. Popper’s responses will blow your mind.
 Here are some of the topics we cover:

 - Protein Supplements: Are vegan protein supplements dangerous?
 Should vegan athletes supplement?

 - Kidney Stones: Can vegans get kidney stones?
 What would cause a seemingly healthy individual to develop them?

 - Gluten: Is it as dangerous as we hear?
 Should healthy individuals avoid gluten products?

 - Medication: Learn if there are ever times you should medicate.

 - Supplements: Should a healthy individual take vitamins?